 The sample function

 The sample function works a lot like the choice function, but allows us to choose how many random items we want to choose from a list.
 This essentially allows us to randomly choose items without replacement.
-The parameter specifies the size of the sample we want to select.
+The parameter k specifies the size of the sample we want to select.
 For example:

 import random